Raw material pre-mixing

-The mix is then fed into the extruder, the barrel of which is maintained at an exact predetermined temperature.
-The barrel temperature is set so that the resin is only just liquefied.
-Too high a temperature will give a low melt viscosity, low shear and poor pigment dispersion which in turn produce coatings of low gloss.
-The feed rate on the hopper and the speed of the screw are then balanced so that the screw is kept fully loaded.
+The pre-mix is then fed into the extruder, the barrel of which is maintained at an exact predetermined temperature.
+The barrel temperature is set so that the polymer is only just liquefied.
+Too high a temperature will give a low melt viscosity, low shear and poor pigment dispersion which in turn will not produce coatings with the desired performance.
+The feed rate on the hopper and the speed of the extruder screw are then balanced so that the screw is kept fully loaded.
 By careful adjustment of these three parameters, conditions of high shear and therefore intimate mixing are maintained within the extruder.
-The molten extrudate passes between cooling rollers and emerges as a thin sheet which is then broken up into chips of about 10-20mm.
+The molten extrudate passes between cooling rollers and emerges as a thin sheet of approx. 1mm thickenss which is then broken up into chips of about 10-20mm.

-The chips must be subjected to a further grind to reduce them to the right size, depending on how the particle will be applied.
+The chips are then ground to achieve a particle size distribution suitable for the application process eg electrostatic spray, fluid bed dipping.
 For this a pin-disc or hammer mill is employed.
 In modern mills an internal classifier is used to limit the maximum particle size, oversized particles being continuously fed back to the mill.